-Level of Hardness: Moderate-Advanced
+Level of Difficulty: Moderate-Advanced

-Teacup Stingrays are very prone to not eating and starving.
+Teacup stingrays are very prone to not eating and starving.
 They are usually bought with many parasites.
 Always make sure to see the fish being fed in the store before you buy it.

 Dangers and Restrictions

-Before you buy any animal always make sure you have proper knowledge and can afford the right care.
-Thank You.
+Before you buy any animal, always make sure you have proper knowledge and can afford the right care.
+Thank you.

 can two stingrays be in the same cage??